ttag-org/ttag/docs/quickstart.md

 Now, you can open `uk.po` file and add translations to extracted strings.

 ## 4. Load translations
-To be able to import translations from the `uk.po` file, we can simply convert our `uk.po` file to JSON format - `uk.po.json`:
+To be able to import translations from the `uk.po` file, we can simply convert our `uk.po` file to JSON format with `po2json` command:

 ```bash
 ttag po2json uk.po > uk.po.json
 ```

-Let's modify our program to load locale from the `.po` file if the `LOCALE` environment variable is present:
+The last step is to modify our program to load locale from the `.po` file if the `LOCALE` environment variable is present:

 ```js
 const { ngettext, msgid, t, addLocale, useLocale } = require('ttag');